2nd Lieutenant James R. Anderson (1920–1944)

 James R. Anderson (Courtesy of the Thomas family)

-James Robert Anderson was born in Newport, Rhode Island on November 29, 1920.
+James Robert Anderson was born in Newport, Rhode Island, on November 29, 1920.
 He was the son of Sam Williams Anderson (1890–1958) and Willie Wray Anderson (née Robinson, 1896–1997).
-Both of his parents were born in South Carolina and married there on August 19, 1917 (four days after Sam was commissioned as a 2nd lieutenant in the U.S. Army Coast Artillery Corps).
-Sam Anderson was a career U.S. Army officer who served in the 28th Division during World War I. He retired on April 30, 1943 at the grade of lieutenant colonel.
-James had a younger sister Mary Frances, (1927–2008).
-Census records from 1930 and 1940 indicate that James’s maternal grandmother Alice F. Robinson also lived with the family at least during those times.
+Both of his parents were born in South Carolina and married there on August 19, 1917, four days after Sam was commissioned as a 2nd lieutenant in the U.S. Army Coast Artillery Corps.
+Anderson’s father was a career U.S. Army officer who served in the 28th Division during World War I. He retired on April 30, 1943, at the grade of lieutenant colonel.
+Anderson had a younger sister, Mary Frances, (1927–2008).
 According to his Individual Deceased Personnel File (I.D.P.F.), Anderson was Protestant.

-Sam Anderson was stationed at Fort Adams, Rhode Island when James was born; due to the elder Anderson’s military career, the family moved frequently.
-The Andersons were recorded again on the census on April 7, 1930 living at Fort Kamehameha, Hawaii (located near Pearl Harbor).
-Census records indicate that the family was living in Newark, Delaware as of April 1, 1935.
+Sam Anderson was stationed at Fort Adams, Rhode Island, when James was born.
+Due to the elder Anderson’s military career, the family moved frequently.
+The Andersons were recorded again on the census on April 7, 1930, living at Fort Kamehameha, Hawaii (located near Pearl Harbor).
+Census records indicate that the family was living in Newark, Delaware, as of April 1, 1935.
 The Anderson family was recorded again on April 5, 1940, now living at Fort Monroe, Virginia.
+Anderson’s maternal grandmother, Alice F. Robinson, was recorded as living with the family at the time of the the 1930 and 1940 censuses.

-When he registered for the draft on February 16, 1942, James R. Anderson was living at the Kappa Sigma fraternity house in Williamsburg, Virginia and attending the College of William & Mary.
+When he registered for the draft on February 16, 1942, James R. Anderson was living at the Kappa Sigma fraternity house in Williamsburg, Virginia, and attending the College of William & Mary.
 (His father had also been a member of Kappa Sigma while attending Davidson College.)
-He was described as standing five feet, nine inches tall and weighing 140 lbs., with brown hair and eyes.
+The registrar described him as standing five feet, nine inches tall and weighing 140 lbs., with brown hair and eyes.

-After graduating from college, Anderson briefly returned to Delaware, where his parents had also moved.
+After graduating from college, Anderson briefly moved back to Delaware, which his parents had also returned to that year.
 His address was 227 Orchard Road in Newark when he joined the U.S. Army.

 Trubie Benton Weeks (Courtesy of the Thomas family)

-While stationed at Camp Davis, Lieutenant Anderson married Trubie Benton Weeks in Conway, South Carolina on November 21, 1943.
-A December 12, 1943 article in The News and Observer (Raleigh, North Carolina) stated: “The bride wore an ensemble of black and white with white accessories.
+While stationed at Camp Davis, Lieutenant Anderson married Trubie Benton Weeks (1919–1992) in Conway, South Carolina, on November 21, 1943.
+A December 12, 1943, article in The News and Observer (Raleigh, North Carolina) stated: “The bride wore an ensemble of black and white with white accessories.
 Her corsage was of rosebuds […] She has been employed in defense work in Wilmington for the past year.”
-The couple briefly lived in Wilmington, North Carolina before Lieutenant Anderson’s next transfer.
+The couple briefly lived in Wilmington, North Carolina, before Lieutenant Anderson’s next transfer.

 A newspaper clipping from his wife’s collection (date and paper unknown) stated that Anderson was an instructor at Camp Davis “but was transferred to the infantry at Camp Blanding, Fla.”
-According to a statement by his father, Lieutenant Anderson was also stationed at Fort Benning, Georgia as well as Camp Blanding.
+According to a statement by his father for the State of Delaware Public Archives Commission, Lieutenant Anderson was also stationed at Fort Benning, Georgia, as well as Camp Blanding.

 I am safe and sound somewhere in England.
 We had an interesting and enjoyable trip across the pond.
 I have visited quite a bit of both England and Scotland.
 The countryside is beautiful (particular Scotland’s) and the people give the Yanks a warm welcome; they seem mighty glad to see us.
 I am in fine shape and continue to gain weight.
 It is pretty cold here, but I live in a small hut instead of a tent.
 The main thing bothering me is how terribly I miss you, Sweetheart.
 It seems ages since we parted, but you’ve been in my thoughts the whole time.
 Please take care of yourself and try not to work about me.
 Write soon, Darling, and know that